-Many other professionals in the health and wellness industry are great additions to helping some areas of your shoulder pain, but they are not trained to make clinical assessments and diagnoses as this is out of their scope of practice.
+Many other professionals in the health and wellness industry are great additions to helping some areas of your knee pain, but they are not trained to make clinical assessments and diagnoses as this is out of their scope of practice.

 Let’s see what else your examination and experience look like with a practitioner from Modern Movement Clinic.

 Don’t Wear Your Sunday’s Best (Unless It’s Athleisure)